m101yosef/m101yosef.github.io/content/authors/admin/_index.md

   - name: Mansoura University

 # Short bio (displayed in user profile at end of posts)
-bio: A Data Scientist and Researcher, focusing on deep reinforcement learning and human-AI interaction.
+bio: An MLOps Engineer and AI Researcher, specialising in deep reinforcement learning, NLP, and human-AI interaction.

 # Interests to show in About widget
 interests: